-In the majority of cases, foreign investors can acquire stakes in German companies without special restrictions
+In the majority of cases, foreign investors can acquire stakes in German companies without special restrictions.

-To minimize threats to German public order and/or security, the Federal Ministry for Economic Affairs and Energy (BMWi) may review and, if necessary, also prohibit acquisitions of domestic companies by foreign buyers.
+To minimize threats to German public order and/security, the Federal Ministry for Economic Affairs and Energy (BMWi) may review and, where necessary, also prohibit acquisitions of domestic companies by foreign buyers.
 Any acquisition of 25 percent or more of the voting rights of a company located in Germany by investors based outside the EU or the EFTA region can be subject to such review.
 If the domestic target company operates in a particularly sensitive area (e.g. critical infrastructure and other civil security-related infrastructure), the BMWi can review acquisitions of 10 percent or more of the voting rights.

 All reviews are made on a case-by-case basis and not applicable to other companies or acquisitions.
 The investigations are non-discriminatory and do not distinguish acquisitions based on investor country of origin.